 Complementary and Alternative Therapies

 Oxidative stress (damage to cells caused by the body's normal use of oxygen) may play a role in shock.
-Several studies show that antioxidants may protect against some types of shock.
-However, most of these have been animal studies.
-It is not known whether or not these supplements will also benefit humans.
+Several studies show that antioxidants may protect against some types of shock, however, most of these studies have been done in animal.
+It is not known whether these supplements will also benefit humans.

 You may address nutritional deficiencies with the following supplements:

-- Omega-3 fatty acids, such as fish oil (1 - 2 capsules or 1 - 2 tablespoonfuls daily), for inflammation.
-Omega-3 fatty acids can have a blood-thinning effect and can interact with other blood-thinning medications, such as warfarin (Coumadin) and aspirin.
+- Omega-3 fatty acids , such as fish oil (1 to 2 capsules or 1 to 2 tbsp. daily), for inflammation.
+Omega-3 fatty acids can have a blood-thinning effect, and can interact with other blood-thinning medications, such as warfarin (Coumadin) and aspirin.

-- Vitamin C, 1 - 6 gm daily, as an antioxidant.
+- Vitamin C , 1 to 6 gm daily, as an antioxidant.
 You may use higher doses.
 If diarrhea develops, lower dosage.

-- L-carnitine, 500 - 2000 mg daily for support of a healthy cardiovascular system.
-A study of 115 patients with septic, cardiac, or traumatic shock showed that acetyl-L-carnitine helped return heart rate and blood pressure to normal and boosted oxygen delivery throughout the body.
+- L-carnitine , 500 to 2000 mg daily for support of a healthy cardiovascular system.
+In a study of people with septic, cardiac, or traumatic shock acetyl-L-carnitine helped return heart rate and blood pressure to normal and boosted oxygen delivery throughout the body.
 L-carnitine may interact with some medications, including thyroid hormone, warfarin (Coumadin), and others.
 Speak with your physician.

 If you are suffering from shock, you will likely be admitted to intensive care.
 Following treatment, your health care provider will carefully monitor your condition, including temperature, blood pressure, heart function, urine flow, and blood chemistry.